 A red, gold or tartan runner looks elegant on a dark solid wood table but it’s impractical if you have younger guests arriving for their Christmas dinner!
 It’s a good idea to have a back up plan and keep a spare table cloth ready, preferably a wipe clean one.

 Chargers and place mats are great at helping to protect tables from spills and heat and look great if they compliant the colour theme.
 Place mats come in a variety of colours and plainer varieties can be used again throughout the year.

-Silveror Gold Cutlery?
+Silver or Gold Cutlery?

 When laying place settings, it’s advisable to start on the outside and work your way in towards the centre of the plate.
 For example, the first course goes on the outside, then the second, then the third and so on.
-Gold cutlery is very on trend this year and works well with dark colours such as dark red or green.
+Gold cutlery is on trend this year and works well with dark colours such as dark red or green.

 Table Centre Piece

-A centre piece in the table is a good opportunity to showcase the theme.
+A centre piece on the table is a good opportunity to showcase the theme.
 A simple pillar candle in a hurricane lamp surrounded by real or artificial foliage in the centre of a round table or down the centre of a rectangle table both look effective.
 Remember not to choose tall items so guests can see each other whilst dining.

 Top Tip!
 Keep it simple with a white pillar candle in a hurricane lamp surrounded by a few fresh cranberries.

 Individual handmade place settings are a nice touch to welcome guests.
-A hand tied pine cone attached to a sprig of berried holly or rosemary look great and add a touch of festive cheer along with a Christmas scent.
+A hand tied pine cone attached to a sprig of berried holly or rosemary look great and add a touch of festive cheer along with a lovely Christmas scent.
 If you’re short on time, a named Christmas scratch card is a novel way to mark each person’s setting and guests will have fun scratching the cards to see if they’ve won.